Ohene-Asase/Errnest-Assignment/README.md

 ## Running end-to-end tests

 I used cypress for end to end testing,
-To run test the application should be running
+To run test the application should be running.
 Run `npm run cypress`  to start application and Cypress at the same time

 ## Further help